niplav/site/eccentric.md

 Science
 --------

-* A roadmap to learn everything
-	* A list of textbooks whose order is optimised for having all dependencies covered.
-		* Plus professionally done sets of flashcards for those textbooks
 * Better Wireheading
 	* Achieving reversible (you can remove it and the rat feels/behaves as before) & non-adaptative (no hedonic adaptation happening) & non-addictive (isn't sought after when removed) & safe (doesn't have any serious health consequences) & ability-preserving (cognitive function isn't impaired, and ideally improved) & anti-slippery (when in the state the being doesn't seek more of it) long-term pleasure centric wireheading via extensive experiments on animals, either by direct brain stimulation or novel compounds.
 		* This one's pretty ethically questionable